 For the city-slickers there’s the colourful and creative Miami, or Orlando with its many world-famous theme parks.

-Miami is road trip must for Little Havana and Ocean Drive alone, a perfect base for exploring the Everglades and a great starting point for a beachy East Coast drive or a cruise down to the Florida Keys.
+Miami is a road trip must for Little Havana and Ocean Drive alone, a perfect base for exploring the Everglades and a great starting point for a beachy East Coast drive or a cruise down to the Florida Keys.
 And if you need more reasons to go, try the vibrant street art of Wynwood Walls, Jungle Island’s eco-adventure theme park or the unique Venetian Pool in Coral Gables – which is also home to a Cheesecake Factory which simply cannot be missed by anyone with a sweet tooth.

 Fort Lauderdale kicks off Florida’s Gold Coast with miles of glittering sand, incredible water sports, the famous lifeguard stands and the Wave Wall Promenade.
 It also has a lively reputation making it the ideal destination for a spot of family-friendly fun.